mrkmg/vzcontrol/README.md

 - Create a new container
 - Shutdown/Reboot an OpenVZ Host
 - Run custom commands on an OpenVZ Host
+- Tab autocomplete of commands (Soon to include autocompeltion of hosts as well)

 Installation / Building